The top 10 largest US Jackpots | WTOP

-Lottery players will have a chance at winning an estimated $1 billion jackpot in Friday night’s Mega Millions drawing, which would be the second-largest lottery prize in U.S. history.
-Here is a look at the…
+With the jackpot currently tied with the record-setting lottery jackpot and bound to grow before the next drawing, it is bound to become the largest prize in U.S. history.

-Lottery players will have a chance at winning an estimated $1 billion jackpot in Friday night’s Mega Millions drawing, which would be the second-largest lottery prize in U.S. history.
+Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night’s Mega Millions drawing.
+That total would be the largest lottery jackpot in U.S. history, and it could grow before the next drawing.

 2. $758.7 million, Powerball, Aug.
 23, 2017 (one ticket, from Massachusetts)